ritasantos11/ADS/Práticas/VM's/falta isto no trabalho.md

 ##### Utilização de ligações TLS para o acesso de configuração Web do OpenMediaVault (no omv):
 Configurar o ldap no omv.

-### Mounting the remote NFS directories at boot
-We can mount the remote NFS shares automatically at boot by adding them to /etc/fstab file on the client.

 ##### Exportar diretórios da máquina omv por NFS